Important Safety Information you should know about CIMZIA® (certolizumab pegol)

 What is the most important information I should know about CIMZIA?

-CIMZIA is a medicine that affects your immune system.
-CIMZIA can lower the ability of the immune system to fight infections.
-Serious infections have happened in patients taking CIMZIA, including tuberculosis (TB) and infections caused by viruses, fungi, or bacteria that have spread throughout the body.
-Some patients have died from these infections.
+CIMZIA is a prescription medicine called a Tumor Necrosis Factor (TNF) blocker that can lower the ability of your immune system to fight infections.
+Some people who received CIMZIA have developed serious infections, including tuberculosis (TB) and infections caused by viruses, fungi, or bacteria that have spread throughout the body.
+Some of these serious infections have caused hospitalization and death.

 - Your healthcare provider should test you for TB before starting CIMZIA.